emissary-ingress/emissary/user-guide/install.md

      service: quote
    ```

-4. Apply the configuration to the cluster by typing `kubectl apply -f quote-backend.yaml`.
+4. Apply the configuration to the cluster by typing the command `kubectl apply -f quote-backend.yaml`.

-5. Test the configuration by typing `curl -k https://<hostname>/backend/` or `curl -k https://<IP address>/backend/`:
+5. Test the configuration by typing `curl -k https://<hostname>/backend/` or `curl -k https://<IP address>/backend/`.
+You should see something similar to the following:

    ```
    (⎈ |gke_rdl-1:default)$ curl -k https://aes.ri.k36.net/backend/